 Nowadays I’m an English professor at Ryerson University in Toronto, one of the fastest-growing and most diverse campuses in North America.
 I teach courses in Fairy Tales & Fantasies, Gothic Horror, Creative Writing, and Psychoanalysis & Fiction.
 I love everything about my job: my curious, creative students, the chance to travel for research and conferences, and the quiet times wandering the library and writing, writing, writing.
 And more writing.

 For kicks I sing with a fabulous women’s choir called Cantores Celestes, volunteer with the Brockton Writers Series, and meet regularly with other members of the Toronto Women Writers’ Salon.
-I’m a warm-weather runner, a cold-weather knitter, and an all-weather eater of Zesty Cheez Doritos.
+I’m a warm-weather runner, a cold-weather knitter, and an all-weather eater of Miss Vickie’s kettle-cooked potato chips (Canada’s proudest export, IMHO).
 What really floats my boat is learning new skills, beginning new things.
-Currently I am a beginner tarot card reader, a beginner storyteller, a beginner shape-note singer, and a beginner pickler.
+Currently I am a beginner tarot card reader, a beginner shape-note singer, and a beginner pickler.

 Want to know more?
 Check out the online interview 15 Minutes with Sarah Henstra over at She Does the City.com

 Here’s a sample: Q#7: What makes you happy?